psu-libraries/psulib_blacklight/README.md

 # Building and Using the javascript

-Follow the instructions for [How to use webpacker](https://git.psu.edu/i-tech/psulib_blacklight/wikis/How-to-Use-webpacker) to compile javascript assets.
+Follow the instructions for [How To Use Webpacker](How-To-Use-Webpacker) to compile javascript assets.

 # Bootsnap -- LoadError